The verb estar changes its meaning depending on whether it is used in El Pretérito Imperfecto or in El Pretérito Indefinido.

 Examples and resources

 Los cuadros estuvieron en el museo.The paintings were in the museum.
-(We are describing a situation where the condition is either no longer true or not relevant.)
+(We are describing a situation where the condition is no longer true, we know the situation is different now)